smcclab/nime25/review.md

 3. Offer a perspective on whether the submission makes a valid, meaningful contribution to NIME and should or shouldn't be accepted.
 4. Provide clear feedback on critical improvements that must be made before acceptance (in a case of conditional acceptance).

 Your review should support your acceptance recommendation.
-Clearly state why you are making this recommendation, and make sure that you take into account the opinions of the reviewers.
-For example, if your reviewers score a paper 3, 3, and 4 but you think it’s a very good and important work, state why you think so and what this unique and important contribution to the NIME community is.
-This information is helpful for the author and critically important for track chairs.
+Clearly state why you are making your recommendation, and provide evidence from the other reviewers.

 ### Make an acceptance recommendation